Sesame Street video games: Voices

 The game sold more than 150,000 units by January 1997.

 Elmo Through the Looking-Glass

 Elmo Through the Looking-Glass is a CD-ROM game.
-The game was developed by Creative Wonders and Children's Television Workshop in 1998 and later re-released by Encore Software and Sesame Workshop in 2004.
+The game was developed by Children's Television Workshop and released by Creative Wonders in 1998 and later re-released by Encore Software and Sesame Workshop in 2004.

 It was first released as Reading Adventure.
 When it was re-released the name changed.

 In this game, Elmo goes through the looking-glass in his room to find the little red monster he sees there.
 Skills emphasized include object identification, visual discrimination, vocabulary, matching, and reading.
 In 1998, this game was included in the two-disc Elmo's Reading: Preschool and Kindergarten CD-ROM set, along with Elmo's Reading Basics.

 The name is inspired by Alice Through the Looking-Glass.

 Elmo's ABCs

 Elmo's ABCs is a video game developed by Bonsai Entertainment Corp. and published by NewKidCo.
 It was released on the Game Boy Color in 1999.